 People often ask: can you sharpen ceramic knives?
 Well, you certainly can!
 But don’t use that old sharpening rod or triangle that you use for your steel knives.
 It is not recommended, as it may chip the blade and ruin the knife.

-I’ve covered the ceramic coating used in cookware such as non stick pans.
-Its made from silica.
-Ceramic knives are made from zirconium oxide (zirconia), which has a Moh’s hardness of 8 (diamond is 10).
-Moh’s hardness is a rough measure of the resistance of a smooth surface to scratching or abrasion.
+Different to the ceramic coating used in cookware, such as non stick pans, which is made from silica, ceramic knives are made from zirconium oxide (zirconia).
+Zirconia has a Moh’s hardness of 8 (diamond is 10), which is a is a rough measure of its resistance to scratching or abrasion.

 Manufacturers often recommend sending ceramic knives to professionals for sharpening.
 Which you can do.
 Brands like Kyocera even offer free lifetime sharpening (though you may need to pay for transport costs).